 What are the different loads imposed on lintels?

 When calculating the load imposed on a lintel, it is first necessary to assess the masonry in the wall above the lintel.
-Depending on the configuration of the masonry and windows above an opening it may be possible to reduce the load the acting on the lintel.
-In some instances, it is possible to only consider the loads acting a triangular section of masonry over the window (where the lintel is the base of the triangle).
-BS 5977-1 sets the guidelines for determining when it is possible to triangulate the
+Due to the way that loads act and are distributed, the masonry load is taken as the weight of masonry in a triangle shape above the lintel (where the lintel is the base of the triangle).

 Where intermediate floors and roof constructions bear onto the masonry above a lintel, they impose additional loads.
-The magnitude of the load varies depending on the span of the floor or roof as well the type such as timber floor, concrete floor, truss roof, attic truss, etc.
+The magnitude of the load varies depending on whether the construction, particularly of floors, is timber or concrete.

 How does the wall type influence lintel load calculations?